itimpi/parity.check.tuning/source/usr/local/emhttp/plugins/parity.check.tuning/README.md

 Also allows for such operations to be automatically paused (and later resumed) if disk temperatures exceed specified thresholds (or alternatively for the server to be shutdown).

 Starting with Unraid 6.9.0 it will also be possible for array operations to be restarted after an array stop/start or a shutdown/reboot.
-In addition a Parity Problems Assistamt is introduced that allows for partial parity checks to be used to help with resolvinl parity check errors.
+In addition a Parity Problems Assistant is introduced that allows for partial parity checks to be used to help with resolving parity check errors.